Take it or leave it…

-But how can you unlock its full potential?
+So, how can you unlock the full potential of this advanced tool?

-Whether you’re a seasoned sales veteran or a newcomer to the field, this in-depth guide will help you navigate LinkedIn Sales Navigator like a pro, transforming your lead generation process and boosting your sales performance.
+This in-depth guide will help you navigate LinkedIn Sales Navigator like a pro and find the best LinkedIn Plan to transform your lead generation process and boost your sales performance.

-Here is how to use Sales Navigator for lead generation:
+Here are 9 ways how you can use Sales Navigator for lead generation:

-Unlike with the basic linkedin search, there is no limitation on the number of searches for Sales Navigator users.
+Unlike the basic LinkedIn search, there is no limitation on the number of searches for Sales Navigator users.

-With a Sales Navigator account, you can do as many search as you want.
+With a Sales Navigator account, you can do as many searches as you want.

 Filters are divided into several categories:

-Spotlight category is interesting as it includes dynamic filters that detect job changes, mentions in the news, sharing of experiences etc…
+The recent updates filter is interesting as it includes dynamic filters that detect job changes, mentions in the news, and shared posts.

-They are the best filters to find leads on linkedin because they provides good icebreakers for your messages, you can mention:
+They are the best filters for finding leads on LinkedIn because they provide good icebreakers for your messages.

-All this data is really useful to write personalize sales messages to your prospects.
+All this data is useful for writing personalized sales messages for your prospects.

-This will give all linkedin profiles that have posted or commented a post containing a specific keyword.
+This will give all LinkedIn profiles that have posted or commented on a post containing a specific keyword.

-You are able to see the post by clicking on “Posted on Linkedin” below the About section.
+You can see the post by clicking “Posted on LinkedIn” below the About section.

-If someone is creating or engaging with content related to your niche, it is likely to be a good prospect right?
+If someone is creating or engaging with content related to your niche, it will likely be a good prospect.

-Knowing how the Sales Navigator search filter work was the first step.
+Knowing how the Sales Navigator search filters work was the first step.

-Sales Navigator boolean search is really simple programmatic language to make your searches much more precise.
+Sales Navigator Boolean search is a simple programmatic language that makes your searches more precise.

-It works with a combination of logical connectors and punctuation:
+It works with combinations of logical connectors and punctuation:

 Boolean can be used in 2 places: the keyword and the job title search bar.

-The global keyword search will look for the keyword into the whole profile:
+The global keyword search will look for the keyword in the whole profile:

-Here is a simple template you can follow for your boolean searches:
+Here’s a simple template you can follow for your Boolean searches:

 (Seniority Keywords) AND (Function Keywords) NOT (Blacklist)

-I can add all the seniority related keywords in the parenthesis:
+I can add all the seniority-related keywords in the parentheses:

 (VP OR "Vice-President" OR "V.P" OR "Vice President" OR Head OR Manager OR Chief)

-Then all the field related keyword in the second parenthesis
+Then, all the field related keywords in the second parenthesis

 (Sales OR Marketing)